HenintsoaOnivola/Empty-niche/README.md

 are created and data on trait values and population densities are stored in there.
 This code took approximately 9 hours to run.

--Run 'main_resource_competition_model.m' located within the folder 'Resource_competition_model' to simulate under a model where there is only competition and no mutualism.
+- Run 'main_resource_competition_model.m' located within the folder 'Resource_competition_model' to simulate under a model where there is only competition and no mutualism.
 This will create a folder named 'Results_RC' where trait values and population densities are stored.
 It runs only over one set of parameter, the one needed to plot figure2.
 This code takes approximately 40 seconds to run.